What is the Excavator’s Operating Weight

 The Undercarriage

 This is the lowest section that helps or enables to move the excavator around the working area for it has many interconnecting pieces that cooperate.
 It is a stabilization and propulsion unit of an excavator.
-It contains mechanisms that drive the machine forward backwards and sideways.
+It contains mechanisms that drive the machine forward backward and sideways.

 It consists of: